yktoo/yktoo.com/content/blog/posts/0321/index.en.md

 ---

-All of my videos are listed in the sidebar on the right; they are also available on the [event page][route:/video/event,id:43].
+All of my videos are listed in the sidebar on the right; they are also available on the {{< a "/videoevents/vevt0043" "event page" >}}.